 The TMT is a less-northerly variant of the PDR that bisects the Commonwealth of Massachusetts from bottom to top, almost entirely on dirt.
 Even better, it can be covered in a single day, which would give me extra time to ascend even higher into Vermont before nightfall, so I’d have more dirt and distance to play with the next day before hightailing it back to exurbia.

 Sound like a trip?
 Let’s book it.

-My darling wife—no fan of the bike habit (she’s a hater, but purely out of love)—actually participated in this year’s trip planning, Googling-around to find a confirmed place for me to stay.
-I’d planned on just riding until dark and then winging it wherever I landed; she was kind enough to reserve a room at the undeniably lovely but unfortunately-named Windham Hill Inn in West Townshend, VT.
+My darling wife—no fan of the bike habit (she’s a hater, but purely out of love)—actually participated in this year’s trip planning, Googling-around to find a place for me to stay.
+I’d planned on just riding until dark and then winging it wherever I landed; she was kind enough to reserve a room at the undeniably lovely (but unfortunately-named) Windham Hill Inn in West Townshend, VT.

 (Am I the only one who remembers and recoils from Windham Hill Records, that new-agey label from the eighties?)

-Thankfully, the first floor of the Inn isn’t lined with peeling Yanni LPs, but instead with shelfful after shelfful of anitquarian books, whose fading titles were eerily prescient milemarkers for my two-wheeled journey.
+Thankfully, the first floor of the Inn isn’t lined with peeling Yanni LPs, but instead with shelf-full after shelf-full of anitquarian books, whose fading titles were eerily prescient milemarkers for my two-wheeled journey.

 So let’s get booking.
 You’ll see what I mean.

 Saturday dawned with that jittery, anticipatory, pre-ride delight I get every time I’m about to ship off.
 All pannier-packing, pressure-checking, tailbag-strapping, and GPS-fiddling.